KaustuvSudeep/Vehicle_Counting/README.md

 # Vehicle_Counting
 Vehicle counting is a computer vision–based process used to automatically detect, track, and count vehicles passing through a defined area in video footage or live camera feeds.
-It typically leverages image processing and machine learning techniques—such as background subtraction, object detection models (e.g., YOLO, SSD), and multi-object tracking
+It typically leverages image processing and machine learning techniques—such as background subtraction, object detection models (e.g., YOLO, SSD), and multi-object tracking and multi-object tracking algorithms—to identify vehicles and increment counts as they cross virtual lines or regions of interest.

+The primary objective of vehicle counting is to generate accurate traffic flow data, including vehicle volume, direction of movement, and temporal patterns.
+This information is critical for applications such as traffic management, urban planning, congestion analysis, toll collection, and smart transportation systems.
+Compared to manual counting methods, automated vehicle counting offers higher accuracy, real-time insights, scalability, and reduced operational cost.

+In advanced implementations, vehicle counting systems can also classify vehicles (e.g., car, bus, truck, two-wheeler), operate under varying lighting and weather conditions, and integrate with dashboards or databases for reporting and decision support.